14 Healthy Eating During Pregnancy Might Be Difficult

 Let’s start with alcohol because the research is very clear.
 Women should avoid alcohol while trying to become pregnant and during pregnancy.
 There is no safe time during pregnancy for alcohol consumption.
 All types of alcohol are equally harmful.

-Alcohol consumption during pregnancy can cause miscarriage, stillbirth, and a range of lifelong physical, behavioral, and intellectual disabilities.
-Drinking alcohol during the first weeks (when organs and tissues develop) can lead to changes in facial features.
 The vulnerable, developing neurological system can be impacted in varying degrees—at any time during the pregnancy—and can lead to long-term memory, attention and behavior problems in the child.
 These disabilities are known as fetal alcohol spectrum disorders (FASDs).

-On the other hand, caffeine research is not as clear.
-Naturally, scientists cannot research the effects of caffeine on the human fetus.
-This would be unethical.
-The existing research was conducted in mice and results from studies asking mothers about their caffeine consumption, retrospectively, after pregnancy.
 After consumption, caffeine crosses the placenta and can be found in the umbilical cord blood, fetal blood, and amniotic fluid.
 In animal studies, caffeine seems to reduce the blood flow to the placenta.
 Based on this research, scientists are concerned about low birth weight newborns and an increased risk for miscarriage when caffeine intake is high.

 The scientific evidence is at this point is inconclusive but it seems to be clear that moderate caffeine consumption is not a concern.
 Pregnant women should limit the amount of caffeine to less than 200 mg per day.